Nell Jessup Newton

+Nell Jessup Newton is an American legal scholar who has held deanships at six law schools, a record in U.S. legal education.
-As of August 2022, Nell Jessup Newton is the interim dean at the Wake Forest University School of Law in Winston-Salem, North Carolina.

-She served previously as interim dean of the University of Miami School of Law for the 2021-2022 academic year, and prior to that served as professor of law at Notre Dame Law School and Notre Dame Law School's dean from 2009 to 2019.
+Throughout her career, Newton has served as dean at the University of Denver Sturm College of Law, University of Connecticut School of Law, University of California College of the Law, San Francisco (formerly Hastings College of Law), and Notre Dame Law School.
+She was interim dean at the University of Miami School of Law for the 2021-22 academic year, and at Wake Forest University School of Law for the 2022-23 academic year.

+She returned to Notre Dame as a professor of law for the 2023-24 academic year and transitioned to emerita status at the end of the spring 2024 semester.

 Her academic focus is on federal law relating to Native Americans.

-Early life
+Early life and education

-Born in St. Louis, Missouri, Newton and her two brothers lived either with her mother or grandparents in rural Michigan and later St. Louis county.
+Newton was born in St. Louis, Missouri.
+Newton and her two brothers lived with her mother or grandparents in rural Michigan and later in St. Louis County, Missouri.
 She graduated from Brentwood High School in 1962, where she was named a National Merit Scholar.

 After attending George Washington University, she earned her bachelor of arts in an interdisciplinary humanities major with a focus on the ancient Greek language at the University of California, Berkeley in 1973.
-In 1976, she earned her J.D. from the University of California, Hastings College of the Law (UC Hastings), where she was a member of the Order of the Coif and the Thurston Society and managing editor of the Hastings Law Journal.
+In 1976, she earned her J.D. from the University of California, Hastings College of the Law, where she was a member of the Order of the Coif and the Thurston Society and managing editor of the Hastings Law Journal.